deeboy8/otp_python/README.md

 ## How to Compile

-Compile by typing python3 otp_python.py with the following combinations of commands and flags below
+Compile by typing python3 otp_python.py with the following combinations of commands and flags (see below)

 ## Usage